 Ready to try your hand at teaching Alexa a new skill?
-Alexa is continually getting new skills, without needing an upgrade, but did you know that you could create your own?
+Alexa is continually getting new skills without needing an upgrade, but did you know that you can create your own skills?
 No coding, no major tech skills, and no robotics degree necessary.

 2. Choose your template

 Begin by selecting a blueprint.
 Think of the Alexa Blueprints as a collection of templates.
-There are dozens of options across six different categories: Greetings and Occasions, Organizations and Businesses, Fun and Games, Learning and Knowledge, At Home, and Storyteller.
+There are dozens of options across different categories such as Greetings and Occasions, Organizations and Businesses, Fun and Games, Learning and Knowledge, At Home, and Storyteller.

 You can do things such as create a quiz game, make a fairy tale, create a workout routine, make a family chore chart, create a greeting card, or customize Alexa’s responses to your questions.
 Browse the Featured Blueprints to get an idea of what’s available.
 Then, scroll down and look for Blueprints broken down into categories.

 After finding an Alexa Blueprint template that strikes your fancy, click on it.
 Doing so opens a description of the blueprint, including the steps you’ll go through to create the skill.
 Notice the Play button and progress bar, too.
 This lets you hear a sample of a skill created with that blueprint, which can help inspire you before diving into the rest of the process and provide helpful ideas.

 Confirm you want to start the Blueprint-building process by clicking on the Make Your Own link near the top of the blueprint description.
 For greeting cards, you’ll click on Pick a Theme instead.